hrushikeshrv/ocw/6.045J/lec3.md

 # Lecture 3 - Finite State Automata & Regular Languages

 ## Finite Automata
-A finite automata is the same as a finite state machine.
+A finite automaton is the same as a finite state machine.
 It has a finite set of states that it can be in, and it takes input from a set called its alphabet.
 It has a transition function that takes one alphabet and the current state as input and transitions to the next state.